Explore

 Which roles support product management?

-Product managers lead the cross-functional product team which typically includes representatives from innovation, product management, project management, product marketing, engineering, and operations.
-Beyond this core team, product management also works closely with members of marketing, sales, and support teams.
-Depending on the type of organization, product managers may also work closely with scrum masters, release managers, product operations managers, or technical product managers.
+Product managers lead the cross-functional product team, which typically includes representatives from innovation, product management, project management, product marketing, engineering, and operations.
+And beyond this core team, product management works closely with members of marketing, sales, and support.
+Depending on the type of organization they work at, product managers might also interact with scrum masters, release managers, product operations managers, or technical PMs.

 What is agile product management?